Set high in the Green Mountains or tucked into the forest, simple huts are being renovated as backcountry outposts for any season.

-In late September, a crane lifted a new roof onto the sandblasted stone walls of Vermont’s most popular backcountry cabin, Stowe’s Stone Hut, readying it for guests this winter following last season’s devastating fire.
-Built in 1936 by the Civilian Conservation Corps, the hut was outfitted with a large stone hearth, a wood stove and wooden bunks that could sleep 12.
-Reserved for trail keepers in the summer, but open to the public in the winter, the hut was so popular it took winning a place in a lottery system to get a night there.
-For those lucky enough to land a stay, the prize was often first tracks down Nosedive or Goat at Stowe, or the numerous backcountry lines off the summit.
+In late September 2016, a crane lifted a new roof onto the sandblasted stone walls of Vermont’s most popular backcountry cabin, Stowe’s Stone Hut, readying it for guest use that winter following a devastating fire on Christmas Eve, 2015.
+Built in 1936 by the Civilian Conservation Corps, the hut is outfitted with a large stone hearth, a wood stove and wooden bunks that can sleep 12.
+Reserved for trail keepers in the summer, but open to the public in the winter, the hut is so popular it takes winning a place in a lottery system to get a night there.
+For those lucky enough to land a stay, the prize is often first tracks down Nosedive or Goat at Stowe, or the numerous backcountry lines off the summit.
 On December 23, 2015, Timothy and George Carpenter (whose parents, Jake and Donna founded Burton) went up to prepare the cabin for some friends who were arriving later, stoked the fire and left the wood stove door open.
 It’s a cautionary tale: the friends never arrived, a piece of wet wood leaning against the stove caught fire and destroyed much of the original structure.
-There was a huge public outcry and thanks to a $150,000 donation from the Carpenters, as well as others, the hut is being restored.
-This August, the Vermont Department of Forest Parks and Recreation awarded a $276,500 bid to Morrisville builder Donald P. Blake Inc. who by press time in late September, already had the roof, floor and walls rebuilt.
-The cabin, which is used by trail keepers in the summer, has only been available for rental during the winter for $225 a night.
+There was a huge public outcry and thanks to a $150,000 donation from the Carpenters, as well as others, the hut was restored.
+In August 2016, the Vermont Department of Forest Parks and Recreation awarded a $276,500 bid to Morrisville builder Donald P. Blake Inc. The hut was reopened in to the public on November 1, 2016.
+The cabin, which is used by trail keepers in the summer, is only available for rental during the winter for $225 a night.
 Check vtstateparks.com for updates and reservations.

 Bolton Lodge/Bryant Camp

 Set high among the alpine forests above Bolton Valley’s Nordic and alpine ski trails, are two cabins built in the 1930s by volunteers with the Burlington chapter of the Green Mountain Club.
 The Bolton Lodge was designed after the cottages of Wales and Ireland, with a stone foundation, stucco walls and bunks for 12.
 The nearby Bryant Camp has a sleeping loft for six and features plain wooden construction.
 Located near both the Long Trail and the Catamount Trail, these two cabins have been popular overnight spots for hikers heading north to Mount Mansfield or south towards Camel’s Hump and for skiers exploring Bolton Valley’s alpine and Nordic ski trails.
 The two cabins can also be a starting point for backcountry skiers traveling from Bolton Valley to the Trapp Family Lodge, by way of the Catamount Trail.
-Restoration work started this year and both will have new bunks, wood stoves, shelves and cooking spaces when finished.
-Volunteers hope to have work finished on Bryant Camp by the first snowfall of this season while Bolton Lodge might wait until next year.
+Both huts have new bunks, wood stoves, shelves and cooking spaces from recent restorations.

 Bell Gates Cabin, Braintree, Vt.

 Set into the mountains surrounding the central Vermont town of Braintree, off Route 12A is a backcountry skier’s paradise.
 Thanks to the hard work of volunteers with the Rochester Area Sport Trails Alliance, you can explore the beautifully crafted glades off of 2,901-foot Skidoo Mountain and follow a skin-track back to the top to earn your turns all day long.
-After a long day, this winter you’ll be able to retire to the Bell Gates Cabin, a fully restored cabin with a new woodstove that will sleep up to ten.
+After a long day, you can retire to the Bell Gates Cabin, a fully restored cabin with a new woodstove that will sleep up to ten.
 It’s available on a first-come, first-served basis and you have to locate it yourself.
 Visit rastavt.org for maps and information.

 Merck Forest Cabins, Rupert, Vt.